 |Liz King||Flow cytometry and Luminex|

-The microscope is also equipped with a Femtojet microinjection unit allowing the introduction of DNA into individual cells in culture.
+The microscope is also equipped with a Femtojet microinjection unit allowing for the introduction of DNA, RNA or drugs into individual cells.

 Nikon Ti E

 We have an inverted Nikon Ti Eclipse microscope with OKO-lab environmental controls and fully motorized stage allowing for live cell imaging, tile scanning and the imaging of multiple locations.
 The piezo stage provides high speed z-axis control, perfect for rapid z-stack acquisition.
 The system comes equipped with the Perfect Focus System (PFS) for stabilisation of live cell imaging.

 A variety of stage inserts and objectives (including extra long working distance, ELWD, lenses) enables samples in a variety of formats including standard slides, dishes and multi-well plates to be imaged.

 We have an upright manual Leica microscope with Retiga colour camera ideal for histology imaging.
 Volocity software is utilised for image acquisition and available for image processing and quantification.